larsjaas/presto/README.md

 # Projects

-The development of this project is at the moment driven by the development of https://github.com/RosenborgSupporterSoftware/storkar , which is based on an architecture I am familiar with from work projects, but with presto as the back-end.
+The development of this project is at the moment driven by the development of https://github.com/RosenborgSupporterSoftware/storkar, which is based on a front-end architecture style I am familiar with from work projects, but here with presto as the scheme-based, written-from-scratch, back-end.

 When this front-end is operational, focus will return to this back-end to explore some areas of interest.
-The plan is to make request handling threaded, and then actor-based (like akka actors).
+The plan is to make the request handling workflow actor-based (like akka actors) in some way or other.
 I also want to support keep-alive connections, as well as websockets.
 With more robustness and a more serious approach to standards compliance, this could end up being a very scalable and usable, fun little project.